The Town's origins date back to the mid-eighteenth century and continue to play a major role in the community's identity today.

 Innisfail is now home to some 8,000 residents, and continues to benefit from its prime location on the Calgary-Edmonton Corridor.
 Businesses small and large contribute to healthy and vibrant retail, commercial and industrial sectors, while regional tourism brings hundreds of thousands of tourists to the area every single year.

-In summary, the town is no longer simply a stopping point; it’s a destination.
+The Town of Innisfail is no longer simply a stopping point; it’s a destination to build and grow.